olivierfriard/raspberry_time-lapse_coordinator/README.rst

 * Synchronize the time between coordinator and workers using the **Sync time** button.
   The button should become green.

+* Choose the resolution of the time-lapse pictures.

 * Check the frame of the camera.
   Use the **Take one picture** button and check the picture on the dedicated directory on the laptop/desktop.
   The directory were pictures are saved on laptop/desktop is defined with the **RECEIVED_FILES_DIR** parameter